apache/spark/docs/sql-programming-guide.md

  * The JDBC driver class must be visible to the primordial class loader on the client session and on all executors.
 This is because Java's DriverManager class does a security check that results in it ignoring all drivers not visible to the primordial class loader when one goes to open a connection.
 One convenient way to do this is to modify compute_classpath.sh on all worker nodes to include your driver JARs.
  * Some databases, such as H2, convert all names to upper case.
 You'll need to use upper case to refer to those names in Spark SQL.
+ * Users can specify vendor-specific JDBC connection properties in the data source options to do special treatment.
+For example, `spark.read.format("jdbc").option("url", oracleJdbcUrl).option("oracle.jdbc.mapDateToTimestamp", "false")`. `oracle.jdbc.mapDateToTimestamp` defaults to true, users often need to disable this flag to avoid Oracle date being resolved as timestamp.

 # Performance Tuning